 The Pakistani rupee (PKR) reversed losses against the US Dollar and posted gains during intraday trade today.

-The Pakistani rupee was initially bearish during the early hours of intraday trade today with the interbank rate losing over Rs.
-1 to reach 284 by 11 AM.
-By 11:25 AM, it went back above 283 and stayed at this level.
+The Pakistani rupee was largely stable during the early hours of intraday trade today with the interbank rate initially losing 90 paisas to reach 284 by 11 AM.
+By 13:25 PM, it recovered back to the 283 level and stayed on it.

-At close, the rupee appreciated by 0.15 percent and suspended movement at 282.42 after gaining 43 paisas against the greenback.
+At close, the PKR appreciated by 0.09 percent to close at 283.66 after gaining 26 paisas during intraday trade today.

-The PKR was bullish against all of the other major currencies in the interbank market today.
-It gained 11 paisas against the UAE Dirham (AED), 12 paisas against the Saudi Riyal (SAR), 76 paisas against the Australian Dollar (AUD), 90 paisas against the Canadian Dollar (CAD), and Rs.
-3.48 against the Euro (EUR).
+The PKR was bearish against most of the other major currencies in the interbank market today.
+It lost 28 paisas against the Euro (EUR), 30 paisas against the Pound Sterling (GBP), 83 paisas against the Australian Dollar (AUD), and 86 paisas against the Canadian Dollar (CAD).